Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 - `chunk table` Used to fill the parameter with the content of a chunk
     - `chunk` (string) The name of the chunk.
 Equivalent to the name of the chunk file without the ".lua" extension
     - `indent` (number) (Optional) Number of times to indent the content of the chunk.
 1 indent equals to 4 spaces

+#### Keywords

+All string+ can use `keywords`.
+They are placeholders for values pertaining to the current file being patched.
+They correspond to the values of the `context`.

+You use them by putting the name of the context value surrounded by a pound sign (ex: "#PATH#").

+During the operation, they keywords will be replaced by the value in the `context`.

 ### nodes
 In order to better search for the right place in the file to start or stop an edit, Hammerstone provide "nodes".
 They can be the following: